SEC Mutual Fund Initiative Update

-Over the past two years, the SEC has been threatening firms, like Ambassador Advisors, with costly litigation and monetary penalties if we did not agree to pay a portion of these fees back and endorse a controversial new initiative designed to create legal standards outside of its own rulemaking process.
+Over the past several years, the SEC has been threatening firms, like Ambassador Advisors, with costly litigation and monetary penalties if we did not agree to pay a portion of these fees back and endorse a controversial new initiative designed to create legal standards outside of its own rulemaking process.
 This initiative, known as the Share Class Disclosure Initiative, rests on a premise that advisors should not have received revenue that mutual funds paid to industry participants for many, many years.
 The concept that is being pushed forward is not an existing law, has never been mentioned in any rule, and is one in which, presumably, the entire financial industry has been “violating” for decades.
 Perhaps more importantly, however, the SEC’s new initiative retroactively penalizes a large percentage of firms in the industry for conduct that no one knew, or even could have known, was “unlawful.”
 Despite the fact that our practices and disclosures were completely compliant with the SEC’s specifications, and our fees and revenue structure have always been in line with SEC and industry standards, our unwillingness to settle the dispute out of court and admit to violating a nonexistent regulatory standard led to the filing of an official complaint against us on May 13th, 2020.
 To our knowledge, we are among the first of the small/independent firms to refuse settlement, and it is our intent to vigorously defend our position and our integrity.

 We have retained outside counsel for this matter, whose lead partner on our case is a former SEC prosecutor.
 Our counsel believes that the allegations against us are without merit, based not only upon the adequacy of our disclosures, but also on the SEC’s own guidance and legal precedent.